StinkyDubeau/p5node/readme.md

 How do I move my sketch?

-> Your sketch will fit itself to any element with the element "canvas-container".
+> Your sketch will fit itself to any element with the id "canvas-container".
 If you can scale a `<div>`, you can scale your sketch!

 Can I embed multiple sketches?